gotailwindcss/tailwind/README.md

 ## Typical Usage

-For development, the typical use is to integrate the handler found in `twhandler` so Tailwind CSS processing is done on the file as your CSS file is served.
+For development, the typical use is to integrate the handler found in `twhandler` so Tailwind CSS processing is done as your CSS file is served.
 Example:

 **main.go**
 ```go